Taking a trip to the beach? Nothing’s worse than forgetting an item. Discover the beach essentials for baby to take on your next summer trip.

 Your baby won’t exactly swim in the ocean, but she might dip her feet in the water, making towels a must on beach outings.

-Bring a set of clothes to change into afterward, too.
+Pack a set of clothes in the diaper bag to change into afterward, too.
 You might decide to change her diaper and realize it’s better to dress her in fresh clothes instead of back into a swimsuit.
 And of course, bring diapers and diaper cream along with the clothes.

 7. Food and hydration

-Besides food, a few helpful items to bring include:
+A few other baby beach items to bring include:

 - A bag to store trash